 Do you have a tradition like Pizza Friday?
 What are your favorite ways to top a pizza?

-3 Prepare the toppings: Mince the 2 cloves garlic.
+- Mince 2 cloves garlic.
 Slice the black olives.
 Coarsely chop the spinach.
-Finely slice the red onion.
+Thinly slice the red onion.
 Drain and chop the sundried tomatoes.

-5 Quickly assemble the pizza: Thinly spread a bit of tomato sauce over the dough (not too much!), then sprinkle on the minced garlic and as much mozzarella cheese as you like.
-Top with olives, spinach, red onion, sundried tomatoes, and feta.
+- Thinly spread a bit of tomato sauce over the dough, then sprinkle on the minced garlic and mozzarella cheese.
+Top with olives, spinach, red onion, sundried tomatoes, and feta cheese crumbles.
 Sprinkle with a bit of kosher salt.

-6 Bake the pizza: Transfer the pizza to the oven, and bake until the cheese and crust are nicely browned, about 5 to 7 minutes.
+- Transfer the pizza to the oven and bake until the cheese and crust are nicely browned, about 5 to 7 minutes.